nickgamb/mindgardenai-site/src/pages/blog/2024-07-20-lets-build-a-bci.md

 <br>

+Carefully position the wires and power distribution board into the Pi case and assemble.
+Feed the jumper wires out of the case and neatly organize with zip ties.
 Once assembled, the BCI is complete and ready for testing.

 - - -